Skip to main content

 $3 billion

 The University of Oregon's endowment manages roughly $3 billion through the UO Foundation.
 The portfolio allocates meaningfully to PE, venture capital, real assets, and hedge funds.
 Phil Knight's major gifts to the university have boosted endowment growth, and the investment office has built a diversified alternatives program that punches above its weight for a public university of its size.
+Founded in 1922, the University of Oregon Foundation is led by President and CEO Paul Weinhold.

 Focus